-Do not show at this label credits included at C1 Credit: foreign tax credit or payments for the current year tax liability.
-Show any amounts already paid for the current year tax liability at G PAYG instalments raised.
+Do not show at F4 credits that you included at C1 Credit: foreign income tax offsets or payments for the SMSF's 2008-09 tax liability.
+Show any amounts already paid for the SMSF's 2008-09 tax liability at G PAYG instalments raised.

 A dividend from a New Zealand franking company might also carry New Zealand imputation credits.
-An Australian resident cannot claim any New Zealand imputation credits.
+An Australian resident cannot claim New Zealand imputation credits.